 Looking at the montage of four images above, it’s immediately apparent that the original photo is brighter than the other three.
 This tells us the software, used to create the pattern, darkens the original photo during the creation process.
 So, if your image can be brightened while maintaining quality, it will be a good idea to do so using any of these free online photo editors to brighten your photo:

-… also don’t forget you have a maximum of only 49 colors available so if your photo or image is ‘busy’, you might lose too much definition when the DMC software converts the photo to a cross stitch picture.
+… also don’t forget you have a maximum of only 49 colors available so if your photo or image is ‘busy’, you might lose too much definition when the DMC software converts the photo to a cross stitched picture.
 Make sure you check for that.

-So, In summary, to turn your photos into cross-stitch charts – Simply upload your photo, test a combination of sizes and colours and buy your chart or receive it for FREE when you buy all required thread.
+So, In summary, to turn your photos into cross-stitch charts – Simply upload your photo, test a combination of sizes and colors and buy your chart or receive it for FREE when you buy all required thread.
 It’s that simple!

 OK, if you’ve got this far, It’s time to be brutally honest with yourself now.
-You might have the most gorgeous picture of little Fifi, but if it’s too small, slightly blurred or has too much going on in the background, you are not going to get a cross stitch picture you’ll want to proudly display.
+You might have the most gorgeous picture of little Fifi, but if it’s too small, slightly blurred or has too much going on in the background, you are not going to get a cross stitched picture you’ll want to proudly display.

 We like this service very much.
 It’s very easy to use and is well priced if you want a unique cross stitch pattern of a favorite image.
 Therefore, we recommend you follow our guidelines and try it out.

 We hope you’ve found our review useful; it is totally unbiased.
 We receive nothing from DMC for giving their Snap & Stitch service a thumbs-up and strong recommendation to give it a try.
 We believe most stitchers will get a kick out of creating a cross stitched picture from their favorite photo.
 So – what are you waiting for – go check it out!